-If you are serious about getting out of debt, you may be scrambling to come up with extra money to put towards your debt.
-Sometimes it will take more than just cutting back on your spending in order to get control of your debt.
-It can be difficult to find the extra money if you do not have a high income, but you can still take these steps to find extra money to put towards debt.
+If you are serious about getting out of debt, you may be scrambling to come up with extra money to put toward your debt.
+Sometimes it will take more than just cutting back on your spending to get control of your debt.
+It can be difficult to find the extra money if you do not have a high income, but you can still take these steps to make extra money to pay off debt.

-If you have several big ticket items you may want to check out Craigslist or another place where you can list your items online.
+If you have several big-ticket items, you may want to check out Craigslist or another place where you can list your items online.
 If you have specialty items, a bidding site like eBay is a great choice to sell your stuff.
-If you have a bunch of miscellaneous items you may want to hold a yard sale or two to raise money for your items.
+If you have a bunch of miscellaneous items, you may want to hold a yard sale or two to raise money for your items.
 You can take your clothing to a consignment shop.
 You can also take old games, books, and sports equipment to second-hand stores to sell the items.
 As you gather your items together, you may be surprised at how much you can pay back quickly.
-You may even consider selling your car or other expensive items to pay off the debts.
+You may even consider selling your car or other expensive items to pay off debt.

 Take on a Second Job

 No one wants to work two jobs for any length of time, but if you have a serious budget shortfall or if you really want to get out of debt, then this may be a good short-term solution to your problem.
 If you are going to take a second job, make sure it is worth the time.
 It may not make sense to get a job at your nearest fast food joint if you have the skills and ability to work at a higher-paying job.
 You may also be able to work as a freelancer, or put in overtime at your current position.
 Another option is to work a job that offers tips because you can earn much higher than minimum wage if you work the correct shifts.

 You may also want to consider side hustle options that will pay quickly.
 A side hustle could be anything from freelance writing and editing to making something and selling it on Etsy.